Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Security functions may define:

-- Mandatory controls
+- Mandatory controls and security standards
-- Security standards
-- Threat-model requirements
+- Threat-model and identity requirements
 - Approved cryptographic methods
-- Identity requirements
 - Logging and monitoring obligations

 Delivery teams remain responsible for implementing the controls.